Azure/azure-sdk/_posts/2020-03-24-python-tracing.md

 From this application map, you can see that two HTTP calls happened to the storage resource, and one call to the Azure AD resource.
 You can see the average time they took.
 From here, you can dive in deeper to performance problems in your application.

 ## Want to hear more?

+What do you think of distributed tracing?
+We're actively soliciting your feedback on this feature, so let us know!

 Follow us on [Twitter at @AzureSDK](https://twitter.com/AzureSDK).
 We'll be covering more best practices in cloud-native development as well as providing updates on our progress in developing the next generation of Azure SDK.